 NAC 284.496 Classes and training concerning prevention of sex- and gender-based harassment.
-(NRS 284.065, 284.155, 284.343) 1.
-Within 30 days after an employee is initially appointed to state service, the employee is initially appointed to state service, the employee shall attend a certified class concerning the prevention of sex- and gender-based harassment.
+(NRS 284.065, 284.155, 284.343)

+1. Within one month after an employee is initially appointed to state service, the employee shall attend a certified class concerning the prevention of sex- and gender-based harassment.
 [NB.
-The only changes here are the title and the time change from six months to 30 days]
+The only changes here are the title and the time change from six months to one month]